feathr-ai/feathr/README.md

 pip install git+https://github.com/linkedin/feathr.git#subdirectory=feathr_project
 ```

-## Running Feathr with only a few clicks
+## Running Feathr with 3 Simple Steps

 Feathr has native cloud integration and getting started with Feathr is very straightforward.
 You only need three steps: